sunnysun09/balance_checking_with_jenkins/readme.txt

 This is the test project to verify the balance page data.
 The technologies used here are:
-  Cucumber, Java, JUnit, Selenium WebDriver, Maven, Page Object Model
+  Cucumber, Java, JUnit, Selenium WebDriver, Maven, Page Object Model, Git

 Jenkins is set up locally to create a Maven project to run the test whenever a pull is triggered.